64bitpandas/notes/content/cs186/11 Distributed Transactions.md

 If a node crashes during the voting (first) phase, any participant that voted yes keeps locks and waits for commit or abort

-If a participant doesn’t recover, coordinator respawns new participant using log records; destroy old participant
+If a participant doesn’t recover, coordinator respawns new participant using log records; destroy old participant.

-If the coordinator doesn’t recover, 2PC doesn’t work (use 3PC, etc)
+If the coordinator doesn’t recover, 2PC doesn’t work (use 3PC, etc).

 ### Distributed Deadlock